raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

-- Click on the **Copy link** button to get the link to your project.
-You can send this link to other people by email, text or on social media.
+- Click the **Copy Link** button to get the link to your project.
+You can send this link to other people by email or text, or on social media.

 --- no-print ---